 Most of us open and close our garage door multiple times a day.
 It’s important to replace the batteries on your remote so you’re not stuck outside hitting a button that does not work.
 The manual for your remote should tell you how often to replace the batteries.

-4. Replace the Weather Stripping
+4. Replace the Weather Seal

 5. Lubricate the Moving Parts

-6. Check the Cables and Pulleys
+6. Check the Cables and Springs

 7. Test the Auto-Reverse Safety Feature